Michael of Zahumlje: Church councils of Split

 The sources show Michael involved in important church affairs which were conducted on Croatian territory in the mid-920s.
 Two councils of Split (Spalatum), in 925 and 928, which officially established or confirmed the recognition of Split as the archiepiscopal see of all Dalmatia (rather than just the Byzantine cities).
 Another major issue of concern was the language of liturgy: since the conversion of the Slavs by Cyril and Methodius in the previous century, the Slavic church was accustomed to use Slavonic rather than Latin for its church services.

 The Historia Salonitana, whose composition may have begun in the late 13th century, cites a letter of Pope John X to Tomislav, "king (rex) of the Croats", in which he refers to the first council in some detail.
 If the letter is authentic, it shows that the council was attended not only by the bishops of Croatian and Byzantine Dalmatia, but also by Tomislav, whose territory also included the Byzantine cities of Dalmatia, and by a number of Michael's representatives.
 In this letter, John describes Michael as "a most excellent" man (excellentissimus dux Chulmorum).
 The sources have nothing to say about the nature of the relationship between dux Michael and rex Tomislav.
 Some historians have taken Michael's participation at the church council as well as the difference between their titles as possible evidence that Michael had switched subordinate allegiance to Croatia.
 John V. A. Fine, however, disagrees this line of reasoning, saying that the events represented an important ecclesiastical affair for all Dalmatia and stood under papal authority.
 Moreover, Michael appears to have retained a neutral position when Croatia and Bulgaria were at war in 926 and so it may be that Michael was on good terms with the rulers of both lands at the same time.
+It is uncertain whether the inscription and depiction of a Slavic ruler in the Church of St. Michael in Ston is a reference to Michael of Zahumlje, the 11th century Mihailo I of Duklja or St. Michael himself.

 On 10 July 926, 'Michael, rex Sclavorum' took possession of the port of Siponto, controlled by Byzantium.
 Therefore, it seems certain that in July 926 Michael did not act as an imperial ally in Apulia, nor that his fleet descended upon the shores of the Apennine peninsula as a rescue force against Arabs, Lombards or any other enemy.
 The only enemy that threatened Siponto in 926 was Michael, 'rex Sclavorum' as Bulgarian ally.
 Michael apparently sacked Siponto (Sipontum), which was a Byzantine town in Apulia on 10 July 926.
 It remains unknown if he did this by Tomislav's supreme command as suggested by some historians.
-According to Omrčanin, Tomislav sent the Croatian navy under Michael's leadership to drive the Saracens from that part of southern Italy and free the city.
 Interestingly, Constantine in his De administrando imperio makes no mention of Michael's raid, nor does he mention Church councils in Split.